arthlor/Yeser/docs/core/security-secrets-management.md

 ### 3.3.
 Row Level Security (RLS)
 *   RLS is **enabled and enforced** on all sensitive Supabase tables (e.g., `profiles`, `gratitude_entries`).
 *   Policies are defined to ensure that users can only access and modify their own data.
 For detailed RLS policy definitions, refer to the `docs/backend-database-setup.md` document.
 *   RLS is a cornerstone of our data protection strategy within the database.
+Policies extend to any views or functions that access table data, ensuring consistent permission enforcement.
+*   Database functions (RPCs) generally execute with the permissions of the calling user.
+For specific operations requiring elevated privileges, functions can be defined with `SECURITY DEFINER`, a practice used cautiously and with clearly defined scope (see `backend-database-setup.md` for details on RPCs like `update_user_streak`).

 ## 4. Data Privacy & Protection